Tshwane Housing Market Report - 2020

-As part of our series of reports on the eight metros in South Africa, this report on the residential property market in the City of Tshwane, Gauteng, (commonly known as Pretoria) provides a detailed analysis of government -sponsored properties, freehold and sectional title homes, new and resale transactions, lending, and first-time homeowners.
-With a residential property market valued at R501.1 billion in 2017, nearly half (49%) of Tshwane’s residential properties are valued R600 000 or less, and 23% of Tshwane’s residential properties are government-subsidised.
-In 2017 there were just 7 054 new properties added to the Deeds Registry, compared to 18 244 resale transactions in that year.
+As part of our series of reports on the eight metros in South Africa, this report on the residential property market in Tshwane, Gauteng, provides a detailed analysis of government-sponsored properties, freehold and sectional title homes, new and resale transactions, lending, and first-time homeowners.
+Given the COVID-19 pandemic, the report includes a high-level analysis of the impact of COVID-19 on the property market.

 CAHF’s work in South Africa is supported by: